nicholasren/nicholasren.github.io/_posts/2021-10-17-terraform-tips-multiple-environments.md

 #### parameterise backend config
 One way to configure individual backend for each environment is to parameterize backend config block.
-Let's have a look at the following project structure:
+Let's have a look at the backup configure of the following project structure:
 ```sh
 ├ components
 │  ├ 01-networks